xiix0/scam/README.md

-Q:	How does a hacker fix a function which
+Q:	How many college football players does it take to screw in a light bulb?
-	doesn't work for all of the elements in its domain?
-A:	He changes the domain.
+A:	Only one, but he gets three credits for it.